poorsquinky/resume/resume.md

 Continuous Integration / Delivery (CI/CD)
 - Designed, built, and deployed pipelines for development projects of all sizes and all levels of CI/CD adoption
+- Obsessively focused on creating fast and safe development cycles

 Network Administration
 - Experienced with complex Ethernet and WiFi network topologies